Earth and Mars – a comparison | Earth vs Mars

 Mars is located near the outer boundary of the habitable zone

 The habitable zone is a region in a solar system where liquid water can exist on a planet’s surface given the atmospheric conditions are right.
-Mars is located near the outer boundary of our Solar system’s habitable zone.
+Mars is located near the outer boundary of our solar system’s habitable zone.
 Earth is well within the habitable zone.

 Highest mountain

 The highest mountain on Mars is Olympus Mons.
 It is 21.9 km (13.6 mi) high.
-This means that Olympus Mons is almost 2.5 times as high as Mount Everest (8,848.86 meters).
-Mars is not a very big planet and something like Olympus Mons to exist on Mars is really mind-boggling.
-Olympus Mons is actually a shield volcano.
+This means that Olympus Mons is almost 2.5 times as high as Mount Everest (8,848.86 m).

 Surface area